EldarasPetrokas/Auto_Web_Scraping/README.md

 ## Start the scraper
 python main.py
-Usage

-## Run the scraper continuously: To run the scraper in a loop with a 30-second interval, modify main.py to include
+## Scraper runs continuously in a loop with a 30-second interval, modify main.py time.sleep() if you want to edit the loop interval.
-import time
-while True:
-    try:
-        main()
-        time.sleep(30)
-    except KeyboardInterrupt:
-        break
-.